bikashkumars/aws-architect/analytics/readme.md

 DynamoDB is Billed based on Read, Write and Storage we use.

+Amazon DocumentDB is a fast, reliable, and fully managed database service that allows you to set up, operate, and scale MongoDB-compatible databases in the cloud.
+With Amazon DocumentDB, you can run the same application code and use the same drivers and tools that you use with MongoDB.

+Amazon DocumentDB is used for storing semistructured data as a document, rather than normalizing data across multiple tables, each with a unique and fixed structure, as in a relational database.
+Documents stored in a document database use nested key-value pairs to provide the document's schema.

 ## GraphDB - Amazon Neptune

 Amazon Neptune is a fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected data sets used to discover potential fraudulent behavior before it happens.
 This starts with finding interactions between products, locations, and devices and then mapping those data points to individual users, customers, and/or employees.